yduf/yduf.github.io/_posts/2025-12-14-llm-containing-agent.md

 **see also**
 [	Designing agentic loops](https://news.ycombinator.com/item?id=45426680)
 - [	The Paranoid Guide to Running Copilot CLI in a Secure Docker Sandbox](https://news.ycombinator.com/item?id=45810658)
+- [Claude Cowork Exfiltrates Files](https://www.promptarmor.com/resources/claude-cowork-exfiltrates-files) / [HN](https://news.ycombinator.com/item?id=46622328) -  we demonstrate how attackers can exfiltrate user files from Cowork by exploiting an unremediated vulnerability in Claude’s coding environment, which now extends to Cowork.
+The vulnerability was first identified in Claude.ai chat before Cowork existed by Johann Rehberger, who disclosed the vulnerability — it was acknowledged but not remediated by Anthropic.